kminjin/IntermediateProgramming-FinalProject/README.md

 ## How to run

 1. First, while in the "base" virtual environment (default environment which conda itself is installed into, "root"), install all requirements with `pip install -r requirements.txt` If this does not work,go into Anaconda Navigator, go to the root environment and click non installed packages and activate the required packages manually.
 2. Then, type in "python SI507project_tools.py" in the terminal while in the base virtual environment with new installed requirements.
 This will create the country table.
+This will take ~5 minutes at most.
 3. Then, run newcountrycsv.py which will create a new merged csv for a database.
 4. Then, run db.py (type "python db.py runserver" at terminal) which will create the database with two tables and set up flask.